Día de los Muertos

 Día de los Muertos, also known as “Day of the Dead” is a beloved Mexican holiday that celebrates the memories of ancestors and deceased family members much like a joyful family reunion.

 The event is a celebration of life, not death.
-The ancients believed new life comes from death; the celebration is a recognition that death is part of life’s journey, and is often associated with the cyclical aspects of agriculture.
+The ancients believed new life comes from death.
+The celebration is a recognition that death is part of life’s journey.
+As such, it is often associated with the cyclical aspects of agriculture.

 Want more ideas and resources for celebrating Dia De Los Muertos?